 We didn't talk of all this when I met Sophie again.
 We went to the cafe, soon becoming our regular spot at Liszt Ferenc Square.
 She called me and asked me what do I know of M. Not much, and I told all that to her on the phone.

 It was almost like having a date with her.
 We revived the past, we remained silent of the present, and even less we mentioned the future.
-She wanted to go, but finally she talked her children into sleeping over at their grandparents
+She wanted to go, but finally she talked her children into sleeping over at their grandparents.
+We drank a bottle of wine, and we could even laugh at our old memories together.

 I was thinking, maybe if we behaved a bit more mature back then, we would be happy now, both of us.
 But we didn't say a word of that either.
 We stayed until late at night, I took her home by cab.
 Peter wasn't at home yet.
 The "shoulder devil" was jumping up and down on me to say it, ask her to leave everything behind and run away, just me and her, but then I remained silent.
-We didn't arrange another meeting
+We didn't arrange another meeting.

 I'm trying to teach Miss Sylvie, to not much avail.
 We sit down aside every single day, but her cell phone keeps ringing, no matter how I ask her to turn it off, she always answers this one is super duper important, and chitchats for half hours as if I wasn't even there.
 After three calls or so, B. usually calls him, and they disappear for hours.
 M. notices the thing too, she asks me to go out and have dinner with her.
 She asks me straight away, why am I dealing so much with Sylvie lately.
 I fold out my cards, I tell her what we agreed in with B. She gets upset.
 I suddenly get it.
 M. is endlessly jealous of the gal.
 I'm just not quite sure whether it's because of B. or me.